rust-lang/log/rfcs/0000-structured-logging.md

 There's a *big* design space around the syntax for capturing log records we could explore, especially when you consider procedural macros.
 The syntax proposed here for the `log!` macro is not designed to be really ergonomic.
 It's designed to be *ok*, and to encourage an exploration of the design space by offering a consistent base that other macros could build off.

-Having said that, there are a few unintrusive quality-of-life features that make the `log!` macros nicer to use with structured data.
+Having said that, there are a few nonintrusive quality-of-life features that make the `log!` macros nicer to use with structured data.

 ### Expansion

-Styructured key-value pairs in the `log!` macro expand to statements that borrow from their environment.
+Structured key-value pairs in the `log!` macro expand to statements that borrow from their environment.

 ```rust
 info!(